Bachelor of Science (BSc.) Masters of Arts in Counselling Psychology (MA), Registered Psychologist

 Nicole's Rate: $200/hour

 Nicole specializes in working with children and youth, ages 3-16 years old.
-Nicole has worked with children and youth within the field of psychology for over 15 years.
+Nicole has worked with children and youths within the field of psychology for over 15 years.
 Please schedule a 15 minute consultation before booking.

 Direct Billing to:

 Medavie Blue Cross